 I am a physicist by training, but ultimately a problem solver at heart.
 I enjoy working on technical issues and coming up with a well-designed solution.
 This is re-enforced by the fact that I have been involved with models my entire career.
 I am currently leading the Traded Risk Analytics team for HSBC, responsible for Traded Risk models spanning Market Risk and Counterparty Credit Risk.
 As such, themes such as FRTB often appear in my inbox!

-What, for you, are the benefits of attending a conference like the Risk EMEA 2019 and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the Risk EMEA 2019 and what have attendees learnt from your session?

 The key benefit is to network with a variety of like-minded or not so like-minded professionals.
 Conferences are a great opportunity to look up from the desk and see what is going on in the wider world.
-The Risk EMEA 2019 will be just that and I look forward to hearing about a number of broader themes impacting the Risk domain.
-Attendees can look forward to me sharing my thought process on Model Risk Management.
-It is an exciting new field where the answers are from clear.
+The Risk EMEA 2019 was just that and I enjoyed hearing about a number of broader themes impacting the Risk domain.
+In my session, I shared my thought process on Model Risk Management.
+It was an exciting new field where the answers are from clear.

 What are the key considerations for effective model risk controls?

 Effective governance.
 By that, I mean model risk needs to be transparent and relevant for it to be understood.
 Without this, clear and effective decision making cannot be supported.

 Please describe some of the challenges involved in maintaining existing models in the face of changes (such as technology) or regulatory pressure?